plonzari/blog/_posts/2022-01-03-Language-and-anecdotes.md

 replicate it and/or has the replication has been successful?

-About bilingualism, I have always assumed that emotion is quite difficult to express in a second language and it comes easier in the native language.
+About bilingualism, I have always assumed that emotion is quite difficult to express in a second language, and it comes easier in the native language.
 Also, intelligent and proficient speakers of a second language make  painstaking efforts to mimic native speakers and use the correct grammar, vocabulary and intonations.
-This would explain my observations, but many studies, as tose by
+This would explain my observations, but many studies, as those by
 <a href="https://pubmed.ncbi.nlm.nih.gov/22517192/">
  <em>Boaz Keysar</em> </a> and
 <a href="https://www.scientificamerican.com/article/how-morality-changes-in-a-foreign-language/">
- <em>Albert Costa</em> </a>, cited in the course, suggest that billingualism
+ <em>Albert Costa</em> </a>, cited in the course, suggest that bilingualism
 can transform the brain.
 Ethics, logics and emotion can be markedly different in a second language.
 I was definitely wrong being annoyed.